marioumm/camionBack/docs/apis/CURRENCY_RATES_API.md

 # Currency Rates API (via Utility Service)

 This document describes the currency pricing endpoint exposed via the API Gateway, backed internally by the `utility-service` (which talks to `exchangerate.host`).
-From the frontend/mobile point of view, the HTTP endpoint remains the same.

 The goal is to provide frontend and mobile clients with fast, cached access to FX rates.